 According to FACEIT CEO Niccolo Maiso, the integration process and results, therefore, have proven quite successful and well beyond the original forecasts.
 Commenting on the latest developments, he said:

 Whilst we anticipated high levels of success with the closed beta, we were blown away by the positive feedback and the number of sign-ups.
 The integration we developed with PUBG allows players to be in a match within seconds and we’re excited to welcome everyone on the platform to jump in and experience our competitive battleground.

 So far, it all seems to have gone according to plan without any unexpected last-minute developments and FACEIT remains quite content with the results.

 Joining the Beta and Playing the True Competitive BR

 PUBG has indeed been the better Battle Royale when it comes to organizing esports tournaments.
-The competitions hosted by Epic Games has been cut-throat, but PUBG Corp have been unyielding in their determination.
-While not entirely conceding market share, Fortnite has found a broader appeal with gamers because it offers a more casual gameplay that doesn’t seem to be as heavily-focused on outpacing your opponents in terms of pure kills as is, for that matter, PUBG.
+The competitions hosted by Epic Games has been cut-throat, but PUBG Corp has been unyielding in their determination.
+While not entirely conceding market share, Fortnite has found a broader appeal with gamers because it offers more casual gameplay that doesn’t seem to be as heavily-focused on outpacing your opponents in terms of pure kills as is, for that matter, PUBG.

 Conversely, PUBG has been more oriented on winning.
 Still, the PUBG FACEIT beta is quite exciting.
 Hoping over to their official site, we found a useful guide on how to sign up for the BETA that starts today.

 PUBG is better-poised than ever to become an even more competitive title.
 Most recently, BBC presenter Frankie Ward reported that she is hosting a charity PUBG event on September 30.
-In general, PUBG and its community seems to be better-poised to claim real accolades as an esports title.
+In general, PUBG and its community seem to be better-poised to claim real accolades as an esports title.